 You must include either the \Re (Command) key or a function key (F1-F15).
-If you choose an inappropriate command, you see a message.
+If you choose keys already used for another function, you see a message asking you to choose a different combination of keys.

 6 Click the close box to close the control panel.